By Audley Laos specialist Laura

 For a relaxed experience of the Mekong, there’s the two-day Luang Say cruise, starting from the Thai border and staying overnight in the modest but comfortable Luang Say Lodge in Pakbeng, before journeying on to Luang Prabang.

 Alternatively, Laos’ far north can also be explored by boat.
-As you travel up the Ou River towards the Nong Khiaw Valley and the secluded village of Muang La, the scenery begins to change and dense vegetation gives way to sheer cliffs and more mountainous terrain.
+As you travel up the Ou River toward the Nong Khiaw Valley and the secluded village of Muang La, the scenery begins to change and dense vegetation gives way to sheer cliffs and more mountainous terrain.
 Few visitors make it this far north.
 It’s an altogether wilder, untouched landscape — and in my opinion, one of the most special places in all of Laos.

 Discover the Wat Phou temple and the Bolaven Plateau

 The tumbledown remains of the three-tiered complex rise up between rice paddies watched over by Mount Phou Kao, from which the temple takes its name.
 The site allegedly dates back as far as the pre-Angkorian Chenla kingdom, which ruled the area in the 6th to 8th centuries.